ammonharps-git/Natural-Language-SQL-Project/README.md

 # Natural Language SQL Project
 ## Description
-This database models a very basic architechure for a resturant's order taking system.
+This database models a very basic architecture for a restaurant's order taking system.

 This script requires a `config.json` file that contains the values for "openaiKey" and "orgId" in order to interact with the OpenAI ChatGPT API.